timmussack/Ratings-Reviews-Service/README.md

 - The purpose of this project was to create a high performance backend API designed to provide an efficient way to manage the ratings & reviews feature of an e-commerce website.

-- This project was deployed to AWS, horizontally scaled using 6 free tier Ubuntu EC2 instances and 2 of 5 end points were tested with loader.io.
+- This project was deployed to AWS, horizontally scaled using 6 free tier Ubuntu EC2 instances.
+Two of five end points were tested with loader.io in order to comapre pre and post scaling performance.

 ## Tech Stack
 ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black)